RainwayApp/node-clangffi/packages/clangffi/README.md

   -I, --include-directory  Additional include directories to use during parsing
                                                            [array] [default: []]
-      --lib-path           The path to the libclang binary to load.     [string] --allow              Additional file paths to allow symbols from [array] [default: []]
+      --lib-path           The path to the libclang binary to load.     [string] --allow-file         Additional file paths to allow symbols from [array] [default: []]
+      --allow-symbol       Additional symbol name to allow regardless of it's location                        [array] [default: []]
       --crlf               Use crlf endings instead of lf [boolean] [default: false]
       --no-sibling         Does not include sibling file symbols in the